 Despite common misconceptions, black plastic hangers are recyclable.
 As a matter of fact, all plastic hangers are recyclable whether they’re black or green or purple; the colour makes no difference!

 The misconception that black plastic can’t be recycled stems from the inability of domestic plastic collection facilities to handle it.
 This is because the traditional optical system used by Material Recycling Facilities (MRF) doesn’t recognise black plastic and therefore can’t sort it.

 Whilst there are options to reuse and recycle plastic hangers from home, passing the responsibility from consumers to retailers is the best option for a more consistent and efficient recycling process.

 An ideal solution for retailers is to have a system in place for collecting hanger(s) at the Point-of-Purchase (POP), meaning customers do not take clothes or shoe hangers home with them.
 This leaves the retailer with full control over the lifecycle of their products.

-An efficient retailer closed loop recycling programme will be able to process multiple types of hangers and materials – be they black or coloured.
-The programme will automatically shred, sort, and wash these materials, and so provide a clean source of recycled material that can be used again and again.
+An efficient recycling programme for retail will be able to process multiple types of hangers and materials – be they black or coloured.
+There are facilities that will automatically shred, sort, and wash these materials, and so provide a clean source of recycled material that can be used again and again.
 Simply put, the output of these “plastic granules” is invaluable.
 They can be used to manufacture hangers, garden or DIY equipment… The possibilities are endless!